controlplaneio-fluxcd/distribution/docs/operator/index.md

 -   :octicons-checklist-24:{ .lg .middle } __Advanced Configuration__

     ---
-    The operator allows the configuration of Flux multi-tenancy lockdown, vertical scaling, persistent storage, and the syncing of the cluster state from Git repositories, OCI artifacts and S3-compatible storage.
+    The operator allows the configuration of Flux multi-tenancy lockdown, sharding, vertical scaling, persistent storage, and the syncing of the cluster state from Git repositories, OCI artifacts and S3-compatible storage.

 -   :octicons-pulse-24:{ .lg .middle } __Deep Insights__